What If The Queen Should Die?

 Click play.
 Watch this video

-(…because it sets the scene for the rest of this page.)
+It sets the scene for all the rest…

 “I found the book intriguing, joyously difficult to put down.
 It kept calling me back from whatever I was doing, urging me to read on.
 The form feels anarchic yet sumptuous.
 A feast for readers who enjoy their books stylishly written and cleverly plotted.”